nikolkj/Scratchpad-blog/can-we-wear-mask_2020-06-16.md

 ![](can-we-wear-mask_2020-06-16_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-Now, what if we represent new cases and tests as fractions of the underlying populations?\
+Now, what if we represent new cases and tests as fractions of the underlying populations?
 Queue some more data-wrangling.
-<br></br>

 ```r